glynawe/Vanilla/vanilla.md

 | `true`   |                                                                   |
 | `false`  |                                                                   |

 The constant `nil` may be assigned to any reference variable.
-A variable containing `nil` must not be dereferenced. *A compiler may optionally disallow the use of `nil` in a module.*
+A variable containing `nil` must not be dereferenced.

 The values of `minint`, `maxint` and `lenint` are implementation-dependant.